-The Great Thanksgiving Listen can be incorporated into activities across the content areas and scaled to the level of your learners.
+The Great Thanksgiving Listen can be incorporated into activities across the content areas.
+It can be scaled to the level of your learners.
 You might ask students to brainstorm a variety of prompts or angles for capturing stories.
 Alternatively, you may have students pitch different ideas to their classmates for feedback.

 Adobe Spark Lesson Ideas for Thanksgiving